 "The Supreme Court’s decision clears the way for millions of people to have the access to the affordable, high quality health care that had previously been denied," Knutson said.
 "Minnesota’s union members worked hard to make this law a reality, and we are pleased the court affirmed its constitutionality."

 Do you want to voice your opinion about the court decision?
 Write it in the comments section before.
-Or, vote and comment in the Patch poll.
+Or, vote and comment in the l.

 Check out other popular Patch articles: